-Employers are required to keep certain payroll and personnel documents for all employees.
-Employees have a right to request access to these records.
+Employers must keep certain payroll and personnel documents for all employees.
+Employees have a right to request access to these records and employers are required to allow employees to inspect their own personnel file at least once a year.

 Washington State law requires employers to keep employees' payroll records for at least three years.
 Employees have the right to request copies of these records at any reasonable time.
 The employer can keep the records in either an electronic and/or written format.